 Returning Resident Visa (SB-1)

 United States Lawful Permanent Residents who are unable to return to the United States within the travel validity of their form I-551, Permanent Resident Card, or Reentry permit, for reasons beyond their control – may apply at the U.S. Interests Section for a special Immigrant Returning Resident visa (SB-1).
 This process involves two parts.

 Applicants should schedule an appointment through the website http://www.ustraveldocs.com/cu or by telephone at (786) 408-5995.
 The applicants will be interviewed by a consular officer to determine eligibility for a Returning Resident visa (SB-1).
-At the time of the interview, applicants must bring a completed DS-117 form, a non-refundable fee of $180 USD/CUC, and evidence that shows the following:
+At the time of the interview, applicants must bring a completed DS-117 form (PDF 24KB), a non-refundable fee of $180 USD/CUC, and evidence that shows the following: